Table of Contents

 Complacency

-When you’re on a budget billing plan, you might get used to a low electric bill in the summer and be tempted to blast the AC.
-Similarly in the winter, it could be tempting to get all toasty by cranking up the heat.
-You won’t feel the financial repercussions of those decisions until much later, when your provider calculates your true-up amount and determines that you owe more money.
+When you’re on a budget billing plan, you might get used to a relatively low electric bill in the summer and be tempted to blast the AC.
+Similarly in the winter, it could be tempting to get all toasty by cranking up the heat, since you won’t feel the financial repercussions of those decisions until much later.

 If you don’t think you can be responsible with energy consumption without the threat of a high bill looming over you each month, budget billing may not be the right fit for you.